 An 18-wheeler truck is a guided missile that can crush a car, motorcycle, bicycle, or pedestrian, and even smaller trucks can cause devastating damages.
 Palm Beach County suffered well over 2,000 commercial vehicle accidents in 2015, many of which involved trucks.
 Common causes of truck accidents include texting while driving, using a two-way radio, driver fatigue, following too closely, overloading, hydroplaning, jackknifing, and DUI.
 If the truck driver served as a formal employee (rather than an independent contractor) of the trucking company, the company can normally be held liable for damages.

 A wrongful death lawsuit is how the personal representative of the estate of a deceased accident victim secures compensation for both the victim’s probate estate and close relatives or dependents affected by the death.
 A wrongful death lawsuit can only be filed by the personal representative of the victim’s estate, although depending on the nature of the losses, some or all of the damages can go directly to relatives.
 Damages can include funeral expenses, unpaid medical bills, loss of financial support by dependants, loss of the victim’s earning capacity, loss of companionship and guidance, and psychological suffering (if the victim was a child).

 Do I need money upfront to fund a lawsuit?

-In this way, we insure that we are just as interested in a large verdict or settlement as you are – the more money you make, the more money we make.
+In this way, we ensure that we are just as interested in a large verdict or settlement as you are – the more money you make, the more money we make.
 We have that much confidence in our ability to win.
 After all, if we lost most of our cases then we would be working for nothing, and we certainly would have abandoned the “no win, no pay” system a long time ago.

 How long will my case take?